Skip to content

 Distributed Capacity Procurement

 With new load growth on the horizon, utilities face the dual challenge of maintaining affordability and building fast enough to support economic growth.
-To meet this unprecedented demand, utilities are employing Distributed Capacity Procurement (DCP) to plan, site, deploy, and dispatch distributed energy resources (DERs) to create a more resilient, sustainable, and cost-effective grid.
+To meet this unprecedented demand and unlock the full value of the grid, utilities are employing DCP to plan, site, deploy, and dispatch distributed energy resources (DERs) to create a more efficient, energy-dense, and cost-effective grid.

 DCP Data Center Illustration